 In the interest of being totally open and honest (and relieved of all guilt), I must admit right off the bat that our mud kitchen was thoughtfully built by grandpa.
 But it was a DIY mud kitchen built with two hands.
-And we do have many suggestions for you that span from building to buying.
-Even though it wasn’t built with our two hands (or for I guess you could say), it has become a quick favorite backyard activity and so I felt I’d pass on our recommendations and help others interested in setting up the mud kitchen of your kids’ dreams.
+And we have many suggestions for you that span from building to buying.
+Even though it wasn’t built with our two hands, it has become a quick favorite backyard activity and so I felt I’d pass on our recommendations and help others interested in setting up the mud kitchen of your kids’ dreams.
 Because seriously, these things are what dreams are made of.
 Am I the only one that thinks of the Lizzie McGuire movie with that phrase?

 What is a mud kitchen?

 If you’ve never heard of a mud kitchen, we won’t get too technical with the details because it’s pretty straightforward.
 A mud kitchen is an outdoor pretend kitchen.
-And unlike the ones your kids use outdoors, these use nature as the ingredients.
+And unlike the ones your kids use indoors, these use nature as the ingredients.
 Mud kitchens are not just fun play, they actually have a lot of great benefits.
 They encourage open ended play, which builds imagination and creativity.
 Dirt is good for the immune system…really!
 It inspires independent play (and if you’re interested, we wrote a whole post around ways to promote independent play).
-Plus it’s good to get messy and scientsy -mixing and stirring and adding.
+Plus it’s good to get messy – mixing and stirring and adding.

 Step 1: Build or buy your mud kitchen